skonplayz/Eth-External-Versions/README.md

 # Eth-External-Versions
-All usermade and official Eth OS External Versions - .ethver
+All usermade and official Eth OS External Versions - .ethOS